pincastFM/pincast-expo/GPT_CONTEXT.md

    - Ask the user to clarify before proceeding

 3. **FOCUS PRIMARILY ON**:
-   - Designing a system that allows vibe coders to publish apps to the Pincast marketplace
+   - Implementing the Cursor-first SDK, CLI, and VS Code extension workflow
-   - Ensuring all users are authenticated through Logto.io
+   - Ensuring all users are authenticated through Logto with proper token exchange
    - Maintaining Customer.io integration for analytics
-   - Creating a clean, maintainable codebase in the new pincast-expo repository
+   - Creating a clean, maintainable codebase in the pincast-expo repository

-4. **AUTHENTICATION REQUIREMENTS**:
-   - All users MUST be authenticated through Logto
-   - User accounts MUST be tracked in Customer.io
-   - Consider both end-users and developer accounts

-5. **CONTENT REQUIREMENTS**:
-   - The system should allow for app publication and management
-   - Apps should appear in the Pincast marketplace (pincast.fm)
-   - Consider approval workflows and validation

 When crafting prompts for Claude Code, ensure they:
 1. Are precise and specific